-This band, led by BBC Radio 3’s Alyn Shipton, is made up of musicians who have all spent time in New Orleans learning from the founding fathers of the music, and in this concert – part of a short tour of arts centres in converted church buildings – they re-explore the repertoire that Lewis made famous, from lesser known pieces such as “Sometimes My Burden Is Hard To Bear” to old favourites like “Down By The Riverside” and “Lord, Lord, Lord, You Surely Been Good To Me”.
+Alyn Shipton’s band is made up of musicians who have all spent time in New Orleans learning from the founding fathers of the music.
+In these concerts – launched in May 2019 at SJE Arts in Oxford UK, and followed since by visits to more churches or other arts centres in converted church buildings – they re-explore the repertoire that Lewis made famous, from lesser known pieces such as “Sometimes My Burden Is Hard To Bear” to old favourites like “Down By The Riverside” and “Lord, Lord, Lord, You Surely Been Good To Me”.
 And just like the Lewis band of the ’50s, Alyn’s jazz friends play entirely acoustically without amplification.
 The music runs the full emotional range from soft, contemplative pieces to joyous outpourings of the infectious rhythms of the Crescent City.

-Personnel: Finlay Milne, trumpet; Adrian Cox, Clarinet; Simon Picton, guitar and banjo; Alyn Shipton, bass and Emile Martyn, drums.
-On some concerts they are joined by Richard Simmons, piano.
+Personnel: Finlay Milne, trumpet; Adrian Cox, Clarinet; Simon Picton, guitar and banjo; Richard Simmons, piano; Alyn Shipton, bass and Emile Martyn, drums.

 The band will be back in action at the Swanage Jazz Festival 2023 with clarinettist Tom Sancton, from New Orleans, guesting in pace of Adrian Cox, and as well as a Saturday Night concert, the band plays the morning service at Swanage Methodist Church on Sunday 9 July 2023.

 The New Orleans Friends CD (see “recordings page”) was launched in April 2022.

 Here’s a review of the Oxford concert on 22 May 2019 from Oxford’s online Daily Information: